OSGeo/OSGeoLive-doc/en/quickstart/geoserver_quickstart.rst

 box to the name of the style you uploaded in the previous section.
 Now go to the Layer Preview page to check that it looks good.

-There are example style files for all of the example Natural Earth layers in :file:`/usr/local/share/geoserver`.
+.. note:: There are example style files for all of the example Natural Earth layers in :file:`/usr/local/share/geoserver`.

 ..
 TBD (needs more memory)
     Adding a Raster